Thursday, August 22

 Sponsorship Packages and Registration:

 AAF is excited to host its second annual Mosaic Seminar, featuring keynote speaker Margarita De Leon (bio below.)
 Margarita’s address will focus on “Building a D&I Strategy for D&I Success.”
 Many organizations embark on diversity initiatives without understanding the steps necessary to ensure success.
 This conversation will focus on best practice strategies, and frameworks, needed for diversity, equity and inclusion to be part of the organization’s long-term vision.
-Margarita will also be accompanied by four expert panelists, who will share their industry insights on how D&I tactics impacts their daily work: From analyzing a company’s diversity before buying their products, to appropriately marketing to various communities.
+Margarita will also be accompanied by six expert panelists, who will share their industry insights on how D&I tactics impacts their daily work: From analyzing a company’s diversity before buying their products, to appropriately marketing to various communities.

 Attendees can also enjoy a continental breakfast in the Toledo Zoo’s recently renovated Great Hall within its Museum of Science.

 Our goal is to educate advertising professionals on their responsibility to cultivate, and advocate for, diverse talent within their fields.
 For our industry to stay competitive and lucrative; this requires the creative intelligence of all individuals, from all backgrounds and walks of life.

 Margarita De León is Vice President for The Kaleidoscope Group, a global, full service diversity and inclusion consulting firm, based in Chicago.
 She has worked with The Kaleidoscope Group over the past 20 years securing, leading and managing clients on their Diversity & Inclusion journeys.
 She facilitates diversity and inclusion training throughout various locations in the United States and other parts of the globe.
 In 2013 through 2014, she facilitated Inclusion Training while on a 4 month global tour of 19 different countries.